RedisLabs/redislabs-docs/content/rs/administering/intercluster-replication/crdbs.md

 ### **Data Persistence**

-[After creating CRDB instances on each participating cluster, you can individually set your data persistence configuration.
-Just like regular Redis Enterprise databases, CRDB data persistence options include AOF (Append-Only File) data persistence and snapshot.]{style="font-weight: 400;"}
+After creating CRDB instances on each participating cluster, you can individually set your data persistence configuration.
+Just like regular Redis Enterprise databases, CRDB data persistence options include AOF (Append-Only File) data persistence and snapshot.

 For CRDB instances, it's **highly recommended** to use the Snapshot mechanism over AOF, since recovering